htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   authentication with a daemon.
   :jira:`1841`

+- Added new script called ``condor_upgrade_check`` to help administrators check for known issues that exist and changes needed for an HTCondor system when upgrading from ``V9`` to ``V10``.
+This script checks for three well known breaking changes: changing of the default value for :macro:`TRUST_DOMAIN`, changing to using ``PCRE2`` for regular expression matching, and changes to how users request GPUs.
+  :jira:`1658`

 Bugs Fixed:

-- Fix spurious warning from ``condor_upgrade_check`` for regular expressions that contain a space.
-  :jira:`1840`

-- The ``condor_upgrade_check`` script no longer attempts to check for problems for an HTCondor pool when requesting checks for an HTCondor-CE.
-  :jira:`1840`
+- None.

 .. _lts-version-history-9017: